FusionRico/news_finder/README.md

 # news_finder
 Python3 rss news crawler

-Change the config section in the main.py to setup your own directory or the code will fail
+To run the code change the config section in the /code/main.py to setup your own directory then run the main.py file

 News Crawler